jnnwa/vscode/debug.md

 <h3>CAEN/WSL</h3>

-Add the standard linux redirection '</>' to the `"args"` field of your configuration.
+Add the standard redirection '</>' format to the `"args"` field of your configuration.
 Example:

 `"args" : ["arg1", "arg2", "<input.in", ">output.out"]`